MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-file-preview.md

 ---
-title: WinDbg Preview - Scripting
+title: WinDbg Preview - File Menu
 description: This section describes how to use the file menu in the WinDbg preview debugger. ms.author: windowsdriverdev ms.date: 07/31/2017